JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/tasks.md

 ## Unsubscribing

-When a user leaves a MUC room, he is automatically unsubscribe from the "livechat-tasks" node related to this room.
+When users leaves a MUC room, they are automatically unsubscribed from the "livechat-tasks" node related to this room.

-When a user lose the owner/admin affiliation, he/she is removed from the "livechat-tasks" node.
+When users lose the owner/admin affiliation, they are removed from the "livechat-tasks" node subscriptions.

 ## Items